Centre de Recherche en Hydrobiologie: History

 On 22 October 1975, the Congolese government established the Institute for Scientific Research (Institut de Recherche Scientifique; IRS), a consolidation of several scientific bodies including IRSAC, the National Office for Research and Development (Office National de la Recherche et de Développement; ONRD), and the Industrial Research Center in Central Africa (Centre de Recherche Industrielle en Afrique Centrale; CRIAC).
 Under this new framework, the Uvira station was integrated as a satellite of the IRS headquarters in Lwiro, Kabare Territory.
 In 1977, scientific activity resumed at the Uvira station, largely through renewed international collaboration.
 Researchers from Kyoto University in Japan arrived, ushering in a new phase of cooperation, training, and infrastructure development supported by the Japanese Ministry of Education.
 Through this partnership, a new generation of Congolese scientists was trained in aquatic research methodologies.

 Until 1993, the Uvira facility remained administratively dependent on the Centre de Recherche en Sciences Naturelles (CRSN) in Lwiro.
 However, on 6 January 1994, the Uvira station was elevated to the status of an independent research institution directly reporting to the Ministry of Higher Education and Scientific Research (Enseignement Supérieur Universitaire et Recherche Scientifique; ESURS).
 It was officially renamed the Centre de Recherche en Hydrobiologie (CRH-Uvira), with a broadened mandate to conduct scientific research on all freshwater and aquatic ecosystems across the country.

 During the First Congo War (1996–1997), the center suffered additional upheaval as it was looted once more, with most of its scientific infrastructure being destroyed.
-Recovery efforts were made possible through a regional initiative known as the Lake Tanganyika Biodiversity Project, supported by the United Nations Development Programme (UNDP) and the four riparian states of Lake Tanganyika.
+Recovery efforts were made possible through a regional initiative known as the Lake Tanganyika Biodiversity Project, which was supported by the United Nations Development Programme (UNDP) and the four riparian states of Lake Tanganyika.
 As part of this project, the CRH was rehabilitated and re-equipped with modern laboratories and research facilities by August 1999.
 Upgrades included the installation of specialized laboratories for pollution analysis, sedimentation studies, biological research, as well as a new collection room and an aquarium facility.
 On 10 July 2021, it was reported that CRH-Uvira had faced operational problems for several years, with its director, Jean-Marie Muhoza Bitaka, noting that insufficient government funding had hampered research efforts.
 By October of the same year, the rehabilitation work at the facility was nearly complete.
 This restoration was essential for reintegrating CRH-Uvira into Lake Tanganyika's water quality monitoring network under the European Union-funded LATAWAMA project, implemented by Enabel in partnership with the Lake Tanganyika Authority.
 The project had reportedly already completed around 95% of the rehabilitation work.
 The center also planned to expand its environmental research and monitoring capacity, including the creation of a new unit in Kalemie to improve operational efficiency in the lake's central and southern areas.